Measuring entanglement without local addressing in quantum many-body simulators via spiral quantum state tomography: Conclusions

 We have proposed and {validated} an efficient method for quantum state reconstruction using compressed sensing based on spiral measurements.
 This method does not require individual single-qubit addressing, yet our numerical simulations on random target states showed accuracy comparable to that of traditional Pauli measurements.
 A key advantage of our spiral QST approach is its scalability: different measurement setups with varying spiral pitch angles can be achieved simply by adjusting the application time or magnetic field strength using a single, globally acting magnetic field generator.
 Unlike conventional Pauli measurements, which require increasingly complex one-by-one qubit addressing as the system size grows, spiral QST remains efficient and practical as quantum platforms continue to scale.
 This scalability advantage becomes particularly significant as quantum systems expand in size and complexity.
-Our method is particularly effective for systems where single-qubit addressing is challenging and prohibitively expensive, making it a versatile tool for a broad range of quantum systems.
+Our method is particularly effective for systems where single-qubit addressing is challenging and prohibitively expensive, making it a versatile tool for a broad range of quantum systems. {Also, while the localized spin limit is assumed so far, it is conceivable that the method might be extendable to states with motional degrees of freedom, such as holes and doublons in Hubbard and $t$-$J$ models, which are subjects of intense study in optical-lattice quantum simulators \cite{prichard-24,lebrat-24,bourgund-25,xu-25}.}

 In addition, the spiral QST method has proven robust against realistic noise sources.
-When applied to the ground state of specific Hamiltonians, such as the Heisenberg model, our method maintains its effectiveness even in the presence of characteristic experimental inaccuracies.
+When applied to the ground state of specific Hamiltonians, such as the Heisenberg model, it maintains its effectiveness even in the presence of characteristic experimental inaccuracies.
 For instance, we have considered scenarios with realistic magnetic field fluctuations and a finite number of measurement repetitions, demonstrating that spiral QST can still faithfully reconstruct the quantum state.
 This robustness is crucial for practical implementations, where noise and errors are inevitable.
 Furthermore, the spiral QST approach is suitable for extracting entanglement measures, a key objective of QST in quantum simulations of various fields of physics.
 The accurate determination of entanglement measures such as von Neumann and R\'enyi entropies is {critical}, as these quantities provide deep insights into the quantum correlations and properties of the system.